Texas governor says 'no red flags' in El Paso suspect's past | New Country 923

 Last year, 10 people were killed in a shooting at Santa Fe High School near Houston.
 And in 2017, a shooting at a church in rural Sutherland Springs left more than two dozen worshippers dead.

-In the El Paso shooting, authorities believe the suspected gunman, 21-year-old Patrick Crusius, posted a racist screed online before opening fire at a Walmart.
+In the El Paso shooting Saturday, authorities believe the suspected gunman, 21-year-old Patrick Crusius, posted a racist screed online before opening fire at a Walmart.
 Hours later in Dayton, Ohio, another gunman killed nine people in an entertainment district.

+An attorney for Crusius’ family said Wednesday that the suspect’s mother contacted police weeks before the rampage out of concern that her son had a rifle.

+Dallas attorney Chris Ayres confirmed to The Associated Press that the call was made to police in Allen, a Dallas suburb.
+He declined to give details, but he and fellow attorney R. Jack Ayres told CNN that Patrick Crusius’ mother contacted the Allen Police Department to ask about an “AK” type firearm Crusius owned.

 Ohio Gov. Mike Dewine, a Republican, bucked his party Tuesday in response to the Dayton attack and called for expanded gun laws that include background checks for nearly all gun sales and allowing courts to restrict firearms access for people perceived as threats.

-Note: This story has been corrected to the spelling of Crusius from Crosius.